plone/training/docs/testing/continuous_integration.md

 By default, Travis CI will run tests automatically for each push to the repository, including pull requests, and can also be manually triggered (but only for the `master` branch).

-For this reason, to trigger the first test run, we make our first commit to the repo:
+For this reason, to trigger the first test run, we make our first commit to the repository:

 ```shell
 git remote add origin git@github.com:your-username/plonetraining.testing.git